Add COPYRIGHT file to test/data/

 $ exiv2 -f -ea X.jpg 916 rmills@rmillsmbp:~/gnu/exiv2/trunk $ ls -alt X.* -rw-r--r--+ 1 rmills staff 17685 26 Apr 20:24 X.exv -rw-r--r--@ 1 rmills staff 7169623 26 Apr 20:23 X.jpg $ exiv2 -pS X.exv STRUCTURE OF JPEG FILE: X.exv address | marker | length | data 2 | 0x1 9 | 0xe1 APP1 | 14868 | Exif..II*.....................
 14879 | 0xe1 APP1 | 2720 | http://ns.adobe.com/xap/1.0/.< 17601 | 0xed APP13 | 82 | Photoshop 3.0.8BIM.......6....
 17685 | 0xd9 EOI $ exiv2 -pS X.jpg STRUCTURE OF JPEG FILE: X.jpg address | marker | length | data 2 | 0xd8 SOI 4 | 0xe1 APP1 | 14862 | Exif..II*.....................
 14868 | 0xe1 APP1 | 2720 | http://ns.adobe.com/xap/1.0/.< 17590 | 0xed APP13 | 110 | Photoshop 3.0.8BIM.......6....
 17702 | 0xe2 APP2 | 4094 | MPF.II*...............0100....
 21798 | 0xdb DQT | 132 21932 | 0xc0 SOF0 | 17 21951 | 0xc4 DHT | 418 22371 | 0xda SOS | 12 $This is better for us.
 We don't want big fat images in the test suite.

 #4 Updated by Alan Pater over 3 years ago

 I've added a note on the wiki advising that contributions need to licensed the same (GPL v2) as the exiv2 source code.

-#6 Updated by Alan Pater about 3 years ago
+#6 Updated by Alan Pater over 3 years ago

 - Status changed from Assigned to Rejected